okeyiii/okeyiii/README.md

-- 👋 Hi, I’m @okeyiii
+- 👋 Hi, I’m @okeyiiiii
 - 👀 I’m interested in Data Science, Quantative Analysis
 - 🌱 I’m currently learning Python and C
 - 💞️ I’m a freshman in code world
-- 📫 How to reach me kzhu19@jh.edu
+- 📫 How to reach me zhukeyi21@gmail.com

 <!---
 okeyiii/okeyiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.